Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Introduction

-We are interested in the exact discretization-consistent expression for the total commutator because the final goal is to use such an expression as training data for a closure model.
-In a previous work, we showed that using discretization-consistent commutators as training data for data-driven closure models gives stable models, while using inconsistent training data leads to instabilities~\cite{agdesteinDiscretizeFirstFilter2025}.
-In this work, we will apply this formalism to \emph{structural} closure models, which require structural commutators as training data.
-We will show how the structural commutator differs in the continuous and discrete settings.
+We are interested in the exact discretization-informed expression for the total residual because the final goal is to use such an expression as target data for tuning the parameters of a closure model.
+In previous work, we showed that using a discretization-informed residual as target data for data-driven closure models gives stable models, while using incorrect target data leads to instabilities~\cite{agdesteinDiscretizeFirstFilter2025}.
+In this work, we introduce a new mathematical formalism to derive exact expressions for the residual appearing in the discretized LES equations.
+Furthermore, we write the residual in the form of a discrete divergence of an RST.
+We show how this RST differs between classical LES, the classical FVM, and propose a new discrete LES-FVM framework that merges the two.